 Permitted Development Rights

 Article 3 of the Town and Country (General Permitted Development) Order 1995 (as amended) (GPDO) can automatically grant planning permission for certain types of development, subject to limits and conditions.
 These are referred to as Permitted Development Rights (PD Rights).
 PD rights can, for example, allow for minor alterations/extensions to be made to houses or in terms of non-domestic properties, allow for certain developments to occur without the requirement of gaining planning permission.
 Bear in mind that the PD rights for flats/maisonettes are much more restricted than those for other households.
+As the islands are heavily designated there are a greater number of constraints on the usual PD rights, For example if you wish to put on an extension to your property, then you will be required to make a planning application.
+The full list of constraints and restrictions can be rear on the Heritage, Conservation and Environment section.
+Anyone wishing to development on the Isles of Scilly are encouraged to check this section or speak to the Planning Department before commencing any works.

-The range of PD rights is long and complex, applying to varying types of buildings, developers (such as Local Authorities or telecommunication operators) and developments (for example, agricultural or temporary uses of land).
+The range of PD rights is long and complex, applying to various types of buildings, developers (such as Local Authorities or telecommunication operators) and developments (for example, agricultural or temporary uses of land).
 The GPDO is also subject to changes from central Government and therefore, if in doubt and in order to ensure a correct interpretation of legislation it is always best to check with the Planning Department if you are unsure as to what is the latest version of the GPDO.
 The original GPDO and legislation amending it can be found here.

 Permitted Development Rights Withdrawn